 [Related link]

-Japan Pulp & Paper Co., Ltd. is currently included in the FTSE Blossom Japan Sector Relative Index, a prominent ESG investment index provided by FTSE Russell.
+Japan Pulp & Paper Co., Ltd. is currently included in the FTSE JPX Blossom Japan Sector Relative Index, a prominent ESG investment index provided by FTSE Russell.

 This index is widely used by investors as a key benchmark for passive ESG investment strategies, and has been adopted by the Government Pension Investment Fund (GPIF) of Japan.